 - Final URL (referred to as the destination URL in Search Ads 360): This URL needs to match the domain of the display URL, or your ad may be disapproved.
 Your final URL can still contain redirects within the domain.
 The final URL can also optionally contain URL parameters that pass tracking data to the advertiser's site.

-Tracking template (referred to as a URL template in Search Ads 360): Bing Ads tracking templates can contain third-party redirect URLs as well as URL parameters, and can be defined at all levels in the account hierarchy (for example keyword, ad, ad group, campaign, account, and sitelink).Currently, you can only manage Bing Ads sitelinks in Bing Ads.
-You can’t create or report on Bing Ads sitelinks in Search Ads 360.
+Tracking template (referred to as a URL template in Search Ads 360): Microsoft Advertising tracking templates can contain third-party redirect URLs as well as URL parameters, and can be defined at all levels in the account hierarchy (for example keyword, ad, ad group, campaign, account, and sitelink).Currently, you can only manage Microsoft Advertising sitelinks in Microsoft Advertising.
+You can’t create or report on Microsoft Advertising sitelinks in Search Ads 360.

 Which Search Ads 360 users need to make changes to their URLs before migrating?